 For investigators new to research, starting at the Icahn School of Medicine at Mount Sinai, or embarking on a fresh project, this section provides answers, resources, and guidance to support you.
 Learn about starting your research, finding funding, submitting and managing grants and sponsored projects, obtaining necessary approvals, commercializing discoveries, and accessing required training.

-If you have a message you want to send through this listserv, contact the Office of Research Services.
+If you have a message you want to send through this listserv, submit a Research 411 Portal - Communication Support request.

 Researcher Start-up Table and Required Training

 For a role-based list of the first steps to getting started with research at the School, select one of the following:

 Protocol Review Wizard

 To help you determine which regulatory reviews or approvals are needed, use the Protocol Review Wizard, which links to all required application, internal and external resources, contacts, deadlines, and meeting schedules for applicable boards.

 Agreement Navigator Tool

 To learn how to route and obtain approvals for your agreements, use the Agreement Navigator Tool.

 Policies and procedures for transferring a grant vary by funding agency.
 Consult with your department-assigned Grant and Contracts Office (GCO) specialist for assistance.